aceeric/ociregistry/README.md

 ### Run the server

-You provide an image storage location with the `--image-path` arg
+You provide an image storage location with the `--image-path` arg.
+If the directory doesn't exist the server will create it.
+The default is `/var/lib/ociregistry` but to kick the tires it makes more sense to use the system temp directory:
 ```
-mkdir /tmp/images && bin/server --image-path /tmp/images
+bin/server --image-path /tmp/images
 ```

 ### Result